ilg-physics-ucsb/physics6-manual/6AL/lab0_prev.md

 For example: 4,510,000 has three sig figs while 4,510,000. has 7 sig figs.

+::::::Exercise
 :::Question
-Determine the number of significant figures in the following measurements:
+Determine the number of significant figures in the following measurements

 1. 15.02